Trezzix/MotionLab_summer2025/README.md

 1) Turn on computer #4
 2) Turn physical lever on big Rexroth cabinet $90^\circ$ CW
 3) KVM Switch: Go to PC #4
+    - May need to press "Acknowledge" on the error handler, as it has "FB Error Sercos hardware failure" when starting the PC before platform?
 4) HyPCoS UIclient: (opened on startup) Open generator (either from main screen or Controls $\rightarrow$ Generator) and ensure zero values in this tab
 5) HyPCoS UIclient: System Control $\rightarrow$ To Neutral $\rightarrow$ To Engaged
 6) Signal Generator: Stop All before changing values